 The State of California maintained most categorical funding with only selected moderate increases from the prior year.
-The District's apportionment revenue per FTES did receive a cost of living adjustment (COLA) of 1.56% for the 2018-2019 fiscal year, after the prior year of 1.56% COLA.
+The District's apportionment revenue per FTES did receive a cost of living adjustment (COLA) of 2.71% for the 2018-2019 fiscal year, after the prior year of 1.56% COLA.
+With the Student Centered Funding Formula begin fully implemented the allocation of funds to the District are limited to various criteria and measurable results.